-Feringa and co-workers have developed a diverse array of chiral, monodentate phosphoramidites based on the privileged BINOL platform.1 The MonoPhos™ family has exhibited high levels of enantiocontrol in synthetic transformations ranging from metal-catalyzed asymmetric 1,4‑additions of organometallic reagents to allylic alkylations to desymmetrization of meso-cycloalkene oxides.2
+In collaboration with DSM, we are pleased to offer a range of MonoPhos™ ligands to the research market.† Feringa and co-workers have invented a diverse array of these chiral, monodentate phosphoramidites based on the privileged BINOL platform.1 The MonoPhos™ family has exhibited high levels of enantiocontrol in synthetic transformations ranging from metal-catalyzed asymmetric 1,4-additions of organometallic reagents to allylic alkylations to desymmetrization of meso-cycloalkene oxides.2

-Feringa and co-workers showcases the high activity of the (S,R,R)-phosphoramidite ligand in copper-catalyzed 1,4‑additions of organozinc reagents to cyclohexenones.1 Interestingly, the in situ formed zinc species originating from the cyclohexenone is readily trapped via a palladium-catalyzed allylation.
-It was followed by a formal annulation process through a palladium-catalyzed Wacker oxidation, and finally by an aldol cyclization.
-The high (96%) enantioselectivity of this methodology is completely retained throughout this synthetic strategy (Scheme 1).
+Feringa and co-workers exploited the high activity of the (S,R,R)-phosphoramidite ligand shown in the figure below in copper-catalyzed 1,4-additions of organozinc reagents to cyclohexenones.1 Interestingly, the in situ formed zinc species originating from the cyclohexenone is readily trapped via a palladium-catalyzed allylation.
+The Feringa group then completed a formal annulation process through a palladium-catalyzed Wacker oxidation, followed by an aldol cyclization.
+The high (96%) enantioselectivity of this methodology is completely retained throughout this synthetic strategy.

-Hartwig and co-workers have succeeded in developing highly selective iridium catalysts with the (R,R,R)-phosphoramidite L.2g The allylic aminations of a wide variety of achiral allylic esters proceeded with total conversion and superb regioselectivity in many cases.
-The reaction clearly shows the power of this methodology; wherein, cinnamyl acetate was converted to the allylic benzyl amine in excellent yield and enantiopurity (Scheme 5).
+Hartwig and co-workers have succeeded in developing highly selective iridium catalysts with the (R,R,R)-phosphoramidite L*.2g The allylic aminations of a wide variety of achiral allylic esters proceeded with total conversion and superb regioselectivity in many cases.
+The reaction below clearly shows the power of this methodology, wherein cinnamyl acetate was converted to the allylic benzyl amine in excellent yield and enantiopurity.
 The authors mentioned that these valuable amination reactions were mediated by air-stable Ir complexes at ambient temperatures, which should lead to wide acceptance of this catalyst in bench-top organic synthesis.